rlqualls/sugarcane/README.md

     $ sugarcane --abc-glob '{lib,spec}/**/*.rb' --abc-max 15

+Sugarcane tries to find an editor in your PATH, choosing vim first if it's available.
+You can specify a different editor, though:

+    $ sugarcane --editor nano
+    $ sugarcane --editor=gedit

+Maybe you don't want the menu.
 For original `cane` functionality, add the --report option

     $ sugarcane --report